news-catalyst/google-app-scripts/Notes.md

 ### What Should Happen

-Figure out if the current google doc is known for the organization and return all information required to set up the sidebar for editing.
+Figure out if the current google doc is known for the organization and return all information required to set up the sidebar for editing with one API call.

 If this is a new document, the sidebar should have enough data to supply choices for things like category, tags, and authors.